ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

 {: #text-analysis-code-engine-create_code_engine_project}
 {: step}

 In this section, you will create a {{site.data.keyword.codeengineshort}} project.
-A project is a grouping of the components of your project that are typically meant to go together as part of some overall workload.
+A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
+Projects are used to manage resources and provide access to its entities.

 Putting components into a single project enables you to manage access control more easily.
 The components within a project share the same private network, which enables them to talk to each other securely.